stephenmathieson/node-sophist/Readme.md

 ### new Sophist(path)

-  Initilize a Sophia binding for `path`.
+  Initialize a Sophia binding for `path`.

 #### Sophist#open([options], cb)